-I will freely admit that I’m a bit of an organization nut.
+I will freely admit that I’m a huge fan of organizing.
 It’s a trait that has served me very well in terms of maintaining functioning while bogged down in an episode of depression.
-I’ve been doing this depression thing long enough that I know what my deficits tend to be when I’m unwell, and I draw on that knack for organization to create a sort of safety net for myself.
+I’ve been doing this depression thing long enough that I know what my deficits tend to be when I’m unwell, and I draw on that knack for organizing to create a sort of safety net for myself.

 Mental illness can wreak havoc on memory.
 When I’m ill, my brain feels like a strange hybrid of Swiss cheese and mashed potatoes.
 Since I am aware of this, I can try to plan ahead for it.
-I do this by setting up an organizational system that can compensate for some of my deficits.
+I do this by setting up an organizing system that can compensate for some of my deficits.
 When it comes to important things, my backup plan needs its own backup plan, since I know that I might not always remember to put things in my calendar, for instance.
 This has come to the rescue a few times, including saving me from being a no-show for visits I’d booked with my patients for my home care nursing job.

 I rely heavily on my Google calendar.
 Everything goes in there as soon as it’s arranged (unless I’m really scattered and forget this crucial part of my system).
 I use colour-coding to separate work and personal, and have recurring reminders set up for things like bill payments.
 I’m also a great lover of lists, and use Google Keep along with Apple Notes.
 I’ve got checklists breaking more complex tasks into individual components for those days when I’m feeling too overwhelmed to know how to do anything.
 The goal is to rely as little as possible on my brain to remember things.
 Working on getting/staying well is hard enough, and any brainpower I can free up is a good thing.